adamldavis/a3ld/src/content/blog/2022/02ideas.md

 Today there are already multiple successful businesses, that meet these definitions of "ideas" but a simple idea is not even close to being enough.

-- Job Posting website: Indeed, Monster...
+- Job Posting website: _Indeed, Monster..._
-- Online book store: Amazon, Leanpub, ...
+- Online book store: _Amazon, Leanpub, ..._
-- Site for posting and voting on posts: Reddit, ...
+- Site for posting and voting on posts: _Reddit, ..._
-- Online video courses: Udemy, Skillshare, ...
+- Online video courses: _Udemy, Skillshare, ..._
-- Travel booking website: Hotels, Booking, Expedia, ...
+- Travel booking website: _Hotels, Booking, Expedia, ..._
-- Questions and answers: Quora, Stackoverflow, ...
+- Questions and answers: _Quora, Stackoverflow, ..._

 What ideas do you have?

---Adam